artemv01/ngx-storefront/README.md

 *   Coupon system
 *   Some others

-Integration/unit tests were omitted so far and might be implemented in the future.
+Unit tests are work in progress.

 ## Setting up development environment